Two-loop superfield effective potential for a $\mathcal{N}=2$, $d=3$ supersymmetric quantum electrodynamics with higher

-The most natural continuation of this work would consist in extending the results obtained here for a four-dimensional version of the higher-derivative supersymmetric quantum electrodynamics (\ref{model}), including higher-derivative operators into the matter sector and adding to the model superpotential terms involving only chiral superfields.
-In this case, the calculations become technically more challenging.
+The most natural continuation of this work would consist in extending the results obtained here for a four-dimensional version of the higher-derivative supersymmetric quantum electrodynamics (\ref{model}).
+In this case, if we insist on working with the model defined in (\ref{model}), the two-loop SEP will not be finite.
+This occurs due to the fact that the two-loop vacuum integral in four dimensions leads to involved divergences [see Eq.
+(4.20) of Ref. \cite{FJJ}] and these divergences are not completely canceled due to the identity (\ref{iden}), in contrast to the divergences generated by the three-dimensional integral (\ref{integral}).
+Therefore, it is obligatory to include higher-derivative operators into the matter sector of (\ref{model}) in order to ensure the finiteness of the two-loop SEP in four dimensions.
+However, the calculations become technically more challenging due to the more involved structure of the propagators and the large number of vertices.
 For this reason, we expect to carry out these studies in a future work.

 The author would like to express his gratitude to A. Freitas for valuable discussions.